AndreiMititelu97/guest-management-system/README.md

 # Guest Management System

-This project implements a back-end system for managing a guest list for various educational events, such as "How to start a career in IT".
+This project implements a back-end system for managing a guest list for various educational events, such as "International Conference on Education".
 The application consists of three main components: the Guest class for representing a guest, the GuestsList class for managing the guest list, and the Main class as the main engine of the application.

 ## Specifications